awesto/django-shop/docs/tutorial/intro.rst

 Add some pages to the CMS
 =========================

-In **djangoSHOP**, every page, with the exception of the product's detail pages, can be rendered by the CMS.
-Therefore, unless you need a special landing page, start immediately with the *Catalog List View* of your products.
+In **djangoSHOP**, every page, can be rendered by the CMS.
+Therefore, unless you need a special landing page, start immediately with the *Catalog's List View* of your products.
 Change into the Django Admin backend, chose the section

 **Start > django CMS > Pages**